-DEVELOPMENT REQUIREMENT Single dwelling, Two or more dwellings on a lot (multi- dwellings other than apartments) Apartment development A 3kW minimum capacity solar photovoltaic (PV) system should be installed for each 1-2 bedroom dwelling and an additional 1.0kW per bedroom for each bedroom there-after.
-Provide a solar PV system with a capacity of at least 25W per square metres of the development's site coverage, OR 1kW per dwelling.
-Office, Retail, Place of Assembly.
-Industrial & Warehouse Provide a solar PV system with a capacity of at least 25W per square metres of the development's site coverage.
-A solar PV system that is sized to meet the energy needs of the building(s) services (lighting, air-conditioning, industrial processes).
-When no industrial process is proposed, minimum 1.5kW per tenancy plus 1kW for every 150m2 of gross floor area must be provided, OR Where an energy intensive industrial process is likely, maximised based on the available unencumbered roof area.
+DEVELOPMENT REQUIREMENT Single dwelling, Two or A 3kW minimum capacity solar photovoltaic (PV) more dwellings on a lot system should be installed for each 1-2 bedroom dwelling (multi- dwellings other and an additional 1.0kW per bedroom for each bedroom than apartments) there-after.
+Apartment development Provide a solar PV system with a capacity of at least 25W Apartment development per square metres of the development's site coverage, per square metres of the development's site coverage, OD 11 W 1 11' OR 1kW per dwelling.
+Office, Retail, Place of Provide a solar PV system with a capacity of at least 25W Assembly. per square metres of the development's site coverage.
+Industrial & Warehouse A solar PV system that is sized to meet the energy needs of the building(s) services (lighting, air-conditioning, industrial processes).
+When no industrial process is proposed, minimum 1.5kW per tenancy plus 1kW for every 150m2 of gross floor area must be provided, every 150m2 of gross moof area must be provided, OD WIL OR Where an energy intensive industrial process is likely, maximised based on the available unencumbered roof area.